My International Family is Now Even More International

 Okay, I’ll admit, I didn’t see that one coming either.
 Still, it’ll be fine.
 Deep breaths.
 Deep, deep breaths.
 Just then, the doorbell rings.
 Who could that be?
 To your great surprise, it’s your cousin Claire with her new wife, Monica.
 “Hey, Couz!
 We happened to be in the neighborhood and thought we’d stop by.
 Are we too late for chow?”
 What could possibly go wrong now?

-As the gracious host you are, you welcome your unexpected guests to join in the gaiety.
+As the gracious host you are, you welcome your unexpected guests to join in the festivities.
 Out of left field – or rather, far right field – Howard walks up to Monica, smiles and remarks, “Howdy, girls.
 You know, 90% of lesbians are witches.
 You’re both gonna burn in Hell.
 But in the meantime, Merry Christmas.
 Or do you not celebrate the birth of our savior?”
 Looking back at you, he smirks, adding, “Or am I required to say, ‘Happy Holidays’ so I don’t offend all your liberal friends’ feelings in their communist War on Christmas?”

 One thing that can create some anxiety at Christmas is the arrival of the unexpected relative who's far more delighted to see you than you are to see them.
 No worries.
 What could possibly go wrong?